 If an app that you've already installed becomes incompatible with your store, then you'll get an app notification in the Shopify admin that explains what store settings are incompatible with the app.

 An app becomes unsupported if the app's developers don't keep it up to date with changes to Shopify's APIs.
 An API (application programming interface) is a system that allows apps to communicate with Shopify.
 The apps that you install on your store use Shopify APIs to get and update data on your store and help you run your business.

 New versions of Shopify APIs are released every three months.
 These versions can introduce new features or change and remove existing features.
 Each version of a Shopify API continues to work for a year before app developers must update their apps to use a newer version.

 If a certain version of a Shopify API introduces a change that breaks an app, then we notify the developer of that app, and they have 9 months to update it.
 After 9 months, if the developer doesn't make the required changes, then the app becomes unsupported and might stop working as expected.

 The developer of an unsupported app is responsible for updating their app.
 There are different ways to reach out to the app developer that depends on the type of app you're using.

-Because public apps are maintained by third-party developers, Shopify can’t make any changes or update these apps for you.
+Because these apps are maintained by third-party developers, Shopify can’t make any changes or update these apps for you.

-If a private app becomes unsupported, and you aren't using it or don’t plan to update it, then you can delete the app to dismiss the warning in your Shopify admin.
+If a custom app becomes unsupported, and you aren't using it or don’t plan to update it, then you can delete the app to dismiss the warning in your Shopify admin.